 Delfina Bertolotti is from Argentina and she is a Mid-Level designer at TDP.
 Her career started in one of the most prestigious newspapers in her country and now she is building her career up to becoming a Senior Designer.

 Dianne: Hello, welcome to the Pixelated Perfect Podcast.
 I'm super excited to have Delfina on our podcast today.
 Delfi is one of the designers at TDP.
-She's bent, you've been at TDP for about three months now, right?
+She's been at TDP for about three months now, right?
 I think a little bit more like five more April, so I'm so excited to have Delfina called Delfi.
 Since joining has been such an amazing addition to the team and I'm super excited to not only talk about Delfi your past and where you came from, but also, like, all of the cool things that you've been doing at the design project.
 And so yeah, thank you so much for being here.

 Delfi: No, thank you.
 And it's an honor to be part of that pixelated, perfect podcast.
 And of course, being part of the TDP.
 So thank you for having me.
 Of course, of course.
 So I'm excited.